-We’ll break down the individual contenders into sections as well, based on their individual home run propositions.
-There is a healthy market at DraftKings and FanDuel to bet on the performance of specific batters.
+Below we’ll break down the individual contenders for home run king into sections, based on their individual home run propositions.
+There will be a healthy market at DraftKings and FanDuel to bet on the performance of specific batters.

 *Home run markets might not be available while games are in action